Umbilical Hernia Surgery in Delhi — Dr. Kapil Agrawal

 Standard IPOM without closure may rarely still suit selected small defects or specific clinical situations; our default is IPOM Plus in line with current evidence.

 Intraperitoneal mesh must be safe against bowel adhesions.
 We use premium composite mesh (e.g. polypropylene with an anti-adhesion barrier such as collagen or cellulose derivatives) designed for intraperitoneal use.
+To understand why mesh choice matters and how modern materials differ, see our complete guide to hernia mesh — types, advantages and cost.

 2. Robotic-Assisted Umbilical Hernia Repair